codingspeedup/tags/README.md

 and the manifest for our plugin – [plugin.xml][file:plugin.xml].

 > [!NOTE]
-> To use Java in your plugin, create the `/src/main/java` directory.
+> To use Kotlin in your plugin, create the `/src/main/kotlin` directory.

 ## Plugin configuration file